-\begin{remarkcnt} In this definition, $(b_i)_{i<\omega}$ is a Morley sequence in a global coheir type.
+\begin{remarkcnt} In this definition, $(b_i)_{i<\omega}$ is a Morley sequence in a restriction of a global coheir type.
 In the original definition of Kim-dividing, the global coheir type is replaced with a global invariant type.
-By Kim's lemma for Kim-dividing \cite[Theorem 3.16]{Kaplan2017}, those definitions are equivalent in NSOP$_1$ theories. \end{remarkcnt}
+By Kim's lemma for Kim-dividing \cite[Theorem 3.16]{Kaplan2017}, those definitions are equivalent for NSOP$_1$ theories. \end{remarkcnt}

 \begin{remarkcnt} The type $\tp(a/Mb)$ does not Kim$^u$-divide over $M$ iff for every $M$-indiscernible coheir sequence $(b_i)_{i<\omega}$ with $b\equiv_M b_i$, there exists $a'$ such that $ab\equiv_M a'b_i$ for every $i<\omega$. \end{remarkcnt}